 Counselling aims to offer insight and awareness in order to move forward.
 Sessions are often arranged weekly or at mutually agreed times.

 Can it help?
 Counselling and psychotherapy can help you lead a fuller happier and healthier life, supporting you while you tackle the challenges life throws at you.
 More positively it can help you work out the direction you want to go in life and influence your general wellbeing, happiness and outlook over time.
 As a therapist I aim to facilitate your self-discovery, rather than providing answers, as only you know what's needed.

-I draw on my training for an MA in Integrative Psychotherapy, earlier business experience as a Coach and offer a range of tools from CBT (cognitive, behavioral, techniques,) often of great use in time-limited therapy to Mindfulness techniques (from Buddhist Meditation courses and the writings of Thich Nhat Hanh.)
+I draw on my training for an MA in Integrative Psychotherapy, earlier business experience as a Coach and offer a range of tools from CBT (cognitive, behavioral, techniques,) often of great use in time-limited therapy to Mindfulness techniques.
 I believe my continuing professional development helps me continue to improve my skills to support and facilitate the process of self-discovery for my clients.
 Positive feedback from clients that the sessions are useful and giving them the increased insight they're looking for makes my work really rewarding.

 While the "Therapeutic alliance" between the Counsellor and Client is perhaps the most crucial aspect that makes counselling successful there are various trainings and approaches that I draw on in my practice, in agreement with you, for example talking therapy and the following:-

 How to keep yourself safe if you’re in crisis and work out how to feel better, move out of pain to feel happier.